 ACT – Air Charge Temperature sensor or signal circuit.

-ACTUATION TEST MODE (ATM) – The diagnostic mode used by the vehicle’s on-board computer to activate and deactivate specific output circuits to determine if they are operating properly.
-Outputs of this test mode are displayed as 2-digit ATM codes which identify malfunctions to a spec
+ACTUATION TEST MODE (ATM) – The diagnostic mode used by the vehicle's on-board computer to activate and deactivate specific output circuits to determine if they are operating properly.
+Outputs of this test mode are displayed as 2-digit ATM codes which identify malfunctions to a specific circuit.

 ACTUATOR – A device that moves or controls another device in response to a mechanical, hydraulic, pneumatic, or electrical input.